Journal of Food Science & Technology (JFST)

 Impact Factor: 1.265

 Industrial and host associated stress responses in food microbes.
-Implications for food technology and food safety.Submit Manuscript no this topic Topic Articles: 0
+Implications for food technology and food safety.Submit Manuscript on this topic

 Throughout the food processing chain and after ingestion by the host, food associated bacteria have to cope with a range of stress factors such as thermal and/or non-thermal inactivation treatments, refrigeration temperatures, freeze-drying, high osmolarity, acid pH in the stomach or presence of bile salts in the intestine, that threaten bacterial survival.
 The accompanying plethora of microbial response and adaptation phenomena elicited by these stresses has important implications for food technology and safety.
 Indeed, while resistance development of pathogenic and spoilage microorganisms may impose health risks for the consumer and impart great economic losses to food industries, reduced survival of probiotic bacteria may strongly compromise their claimed health benefit attributes.